 Play back subclip to confirm it’s in sync.

-If the clip is MOS, make a subclip of the entire clip, then rename it and put in the appropriate scene folder.
+If the clip is an MOS shot, rename the clip to what is on the slate and put it in the appropriate scene folder.

 ORGANIZE MEDIA IN MEDIA COMPOSER

 One everything is synchronized, the subclips will have the video clip name with “synced” at the end.
 You will need to rename the subclip to the appropriate scene and take number: e.g., 1A_1.

 Never rename the video or sound files.
 Just subclips.
 An MOS shot is the only exception to this rule.